PsychopathPotato/demon-jeopardy/README.md

 # Demon-Jeopardy

 Echoes of the Expanse is a Jeopardy-like web application.
-It provides trivia with questions based on the demons of Atlus' Megami Tensei franchise.
-Players can either attempt matches solo as a team or versus against each others as different teams.
+It provides trivia with questions based on the demons featured in Atlus' Megami Tensei franchise.
+Players can either attempt matches solo or versus against others in teams.

 ## Features

-- Solo or Versus Mode
+- Solo or Versus Modes
 - Team Creation
-- Plethora of Questions with Multiple Answers
+- Plethora of Questions Based on Different Mythos
 - Ability for Players to "Steal" Questions
-- Sound Effects
+- Sound Effects (Optional)
-- Animations
+- Animations (Optional)

 - ## Tech Stack

--
-**Frontend:** React, Vite, TailwindCSS
+- **Frontend:** TypeScript, Vite, TailwindCSS, React
-**Backend:** Electron, SQLite
+- **Backend:** TypeScript, Node.js, Electron, SQLite

 ## Authors